Roger Moore as James Bond, cheeky British secret agent

 Having almost ended his life in a previous scene by giving Kananga a chance to fool the impossibly attractive Solitaire, the watch tried to apologize by using its magnetic powers to attract a rowboat to Bond… but failed again.
 Rolex must have been pretty stoked about their product placement in this Bond film until they realized that their watch landed Bond in some hot water not only once but twice.

-It’s worth noting that a somewhat frequent continuity error throughout the film finds Bond’s Submariner replaced in non-closeup scenes with a different steel Rolex, likely a black-dialed DateJust or a Day-Date on a “Jubilee”-style bracelet.
+It’s worth noting that a somewhat frequent continuity error throughout the film finds 007’s Submariner replaced in non-closeup scenes with a different steel watch, which Bond fans have identified as a Tissot Visodate Seastar PR516 that was likely Moore’s personal timepiece.

 Go Big or Go Home